Gibberlings3/Grey_The_Dog/c#greythedog/readme.greythedog.english.txt

 HISTORY

+Version 3:
+-Angel's fix for c#grtoo4.itm, Laurel's fix for c#grtoo6.itm -> items should no longer gives install errors for Tweaks Anthology etc.
+-changed enchanted level from c#grtoo4.itm to "1" -proofreadings by Brokenkatana integrated

 Version 2:
 -fixed install of other mods caused by this mod's item because of "read out of bounds" (offset ca (dice size/minimum level) at opcode #12 to "0", was at "-1" for some of Grey's tooth enforcer)